Liminality-Project/Liminality-Project/CONTRIBUTING.md

 Upstream is the [space-wizards/space-station-14](https://github.com/space-wizards/space-station-14) repository that wizden runs on.

-# Content specific to Delta-V
+# Content specific to Liminality-Project

-In general anything you create from scratch (not modifying something that exists from upstream) should go in a DeltaV subfolder, `_DV`.
+In general anything you create from scratch (not modifying something that exists from upstream) should go in a Liminality subfolder, `_LIM`.

 Examples:
-- `Content.Server/_DV/Chapel/SacrificialAltarSystem.cs`
+- `Content.Server/_LIM/Chapel/SacrificialAltarSystem.cs`
-- `Resources/Prototypes/_DV/ai_factions.yml`
+- `Resources/Prototypes/_LIM/ai_factions.yml`
-- `Resources/Audio/_DV/Items/gavel.ogg`
+- `Resources/Audio/_LIM/Items/gavel.ogg`
-- `Resources/Textures/_DV/Icons/cri.rsi`
+- `Resources/Textures/_LIM/Icons/cri.rsi`
-- `Resources/Locale/en-US/_DV/shipyard/shipyard-console.ftl`
+- `Resources/Locale/en-US/_LIM/shipyard/shipyard-console.ftl`
-- `Resources/ServerInfo/Guidebook/_DV/AlertProcedure.xml`
+- `Resources/ServerInfo/Guidebook/_LIM/AlertProcedure.xml`
-  Note that guidebooks go in `ServerInfo/Guidebook/_DV` and not `ServerInfo/_DV`!
+  Note that guidebooks go in `ServerInfo/Guidebook/_LIM` and not `ServerInfo/_LIM`!

 # Changes to upstream files